NetApp-openstack-dev/openstack-docs/source/cinder/key_concepts/section_cinder-key-concepts.rst

 not a replacement for, administrative backups of the storage pools themselves that hold Cinder volumes.
-See http://netapp.github.io/openstack/2015/03/12/cinder-backup-restore/ for a valuable approach to administrative backups when clustered Data ONTAP storage pools are used to host Cinder volumes.
+See http://netapp.github.io/openstack/2015/03/12/cinder-backup-restore/ for a valuable approach to administrative backups when ONTAP storage pools are used to host Cinder volumes.

 Disaster Recovery
 -----------------

-In the Newton release of OpenStack, NetApp's Cinder driver for clustered Data ONTAP (for FC, NFS, iSCSI) was updated to match Cinder's v2.1 spec for replication.
+In the Newton release of OpenStack, NetApp's Cinder driver for ONTAP (for FC, NFS, iSCSI) was updated to match Cinder's v2.1 spec for replication.
 This makes it possible to replicate an entire backend, and allow all replicated volumes across different pools to fail over together.
 Intended to be a disaster recovery mechanism, it provides a